Tewhida Ben Sheikh: Civil society engagement

 She served as the vice-president of the Tunisian Red Crescent.

 She was active in the Tunisian independence movement until independence from France in 1953.

 She contributed to the creation of several organizations to help orphans, promote children's care and education for the elderly.
 In 1950, she founded the Society for Social Aid (Jami'iyat al-Is'af al-Ijtima'i) جمعية الاسعاف الاجتماعي, the Orphanage Welcome (Dar al-Aytam), and Women's Welcome (Dar al-Mar'a).
 She also established the Qammata Society for child care and maternal education, aimed streigntening awareness and training for mothers from poor families to obtain better healthcare.

 Legacy

 At the initiative of the mayor of Montreuil, Dominique Voynet, a Tawhida-Ben Cheïkh health center was established in March 2011.

-A stamp featuring his likeness was issued in 2012 by the Tunisian Post.
+A stamp featuring her likeness was issued in 2012 by the Tunisian Post.

-In March 2020, Dr. Ben Sheikh featured on the new 10-dinar banknote issued by the Central Bank of Tunisia.
+In March 2020, Dr. Ben Cheikh featured on the new 10-dinar banknote issued by the Central Bank of Tunisia.

 On 27 March 2021, Google celebrated her with a Google Doodle.

 On November 25, 2022, the municipality of Ras Jebel, in the Bizerte Governorate, unveiled a bust of Tawhida Ben Cheikh.